twirl/The-API-Book/src/en/drafts/The Mythology of REST.md

 (Actually, with regards to many technical aspects interim agents are taking many opportunities, not asking the developers about them.
 For example, freely changing `Accept-Encoding` and therefore `Content-Length` while proxying requests and responses.)

 Every REST principle, named by Fielding, allows for making interim software work better.
-The stateless paradigm is a key: proxies might be sure that request's metadata describe it unambiguosly.
+The stateless paradigm is a key: proxies might be sure that request's metadata describe it unambiguously.

 Let's explore a simple example.
 Imagine we have operations for getting and deleting user's profile in our system.
 We may organize them in different ways.
 For example, like this:

 ```
 // Get user's profile
 GET /me
-Cookie: session_id=<идентификатор сессии>
+Cookie: session_id=<session identifier>
 // Delete user's profile
 GET /delete-me
-Cookie: session_id=<идентификатор сессии>
+Cookie: session_id=<session identifier>
 ```

 Why this solution is defective from the interim agent's point of view?